Place de la Contrescarpe: Location and access

-The Place de la Contrescarpe is located along rue Mouffetard, at the end of rue Lacépède and rue du Cardinal-Lemoine.
+The Place de la Contrescarpe is located along the Rue Mouffetard, at the end of the Rue Lacépède and the Rue du Cardinal-Lemoine.
 It is at the center of four administrative quartiers or districts; Saint-Victor, Jardin-des-Plantes, Val-de-Grâce and Sorbonne, making it a central point of the 5th arrondissement.

 It has a diameter of around 40 m and has a circular traffic island in the middle, which is partly occupied by a public fountain.

 Now popular with tourists, it contains many cafés, mostly recent.
-However, the facades of some buildings still show signs of the place as it used to be.
+However, the facades of some buildings still show signs of the square as it used to be.

 Name history

-The place takes its name from the area around the former street rue de la Contrescarpe-Saint-Marcel, now shared between the rue Blainville and the rue du Cardinal-Lemoine, which made reference to the word contrescarpe (counterscarp in English), the embankment outside the ditch in front of the Wall of Philip II Augustus.
+The square takes its name from the area around the former Rue de la Contrescarpe-Saint-Marcel, now shared between the Rue Blainville and the Rue du Cardinal-Lemoine, which made reference to the word contrescarpe (counterscarp in English), the embankment outside the ditch in front of the Wall of Philip II Augustus.

+Ernest Hemingway makes mention of it in his book A Moveable Feast, as he lived for a time just off this square at 74 Rue du Cardinal Lemoine.
+Between 1928 and 1930, George Orwell lived on the nearby Rue de Pot-du-Fer and writes of the Place de la Contrescarpe in his novel Down and Out in Paris and London.

 History

-Opened in 1852, it was formed by the removal of a cluster of houses between the rue du Cardinal-Lemoine, rue Lacépède and rue Mouffetard.
+Opened in 1852, it was formed by the removal of a cluster of houses between the Rue du Cardinal-Lemoine, Rue Lacépède and Rue Mouffetard.
 This cluster would today be located adjacent to the café Les Arts, that is, around the eastern part of the square.